By Vina Medenilla

 Lea, on the other hand, is full-time in spearheading the farm, overseeing daily operations, and giving tours to visitors.
 In 2016, she also won the 4th place in the Department of Agriculture’s Search for Outstanding Rural Women.

 Deala’s Integrated Farm is located in Dingle, Iloilo.
-It originally measures 1.6 hectares.
+It originally measured 1.6 hectares.
 When another relative offered a parcel of land adjacent to their farm, they decided to expand their farmland, making the total measurement of the farm more than three hectares.

 The farm is close to their hearts not only because it is something that they own, but also because it serves as an avenue for their family to build memories through agriculture.
 “Even when we are no longer in this world, we believe that our memories will still remain and remembered by our children and grandchildren through this farm,” said the Dealas.